 Hand Wave: Jigsaw is supposedly an engineer, hence his knowledge of mechanisms.
 This is apparently supposed to explain how a frail cancer patient and an equally frail junkie can routinely construct Rube Goldberg devices with components that weigh tons, without anyone ever noticing.

 The Saw series has a habit of using hand waves as plot points for later films.
 Saws II and IV set up John Kramer's apprentices, respectively, Amanda and Hoffman.
 However, by Saw 3D, it is strongly implied that Jigsaw is no longer a single individual or apprentice - he's become an idea; hence when the doctor from the first film subjugates Hoffman, he has two other people in pig masks helping him.
 The implication is strongly made that these are the individuals from the "Jigsaw survivor group", who have been "enlightened" by the trauma inflicted upon them by Kramer.
 Amanda even spells this out at the end of Saw II: Kramer seeks immortality through sharing his beliefs.
 Ultimately, Hoffman and Amanda's mistake is to assume that they are Jigsaw, when Jigsaw has become bigger than just one or two people.
 Hence why Saw 3D can start with a trap open and in full public view - there's at least seven "Jigsaws" now: Kramer's goal of immortality is achieved.

-Word Of God says that the two men in pig masks with Dr. Gordon at the end of Saw 3D are Brad and Ryan from the public trap earlier in the movie.
+Word of God says that the two men in pig masks with Dr. Gordon at the end of Saw 3D are Brad and Ryan from the public trap earlier in the movie. invoked